RevenueMonster/rm-kotlin-sdk/README.md

 ## ⚠️ Disclaimer

-> This package under heavily development, please don't try this yet!
+> This package under heavily development, please don't try this in production!

 ## 📄 License